Holy Time Exhibition

-I am delighted to share the (digital version of the) exhibition Holy Time: Martyrologies and Calendars Through the Ages with you.
+The exhibition Holy Time: Martyrologies and Calendars Through the Ages was hosted in the Trinity Long Room Library in January 2018.
 I had the great pleasure of putting this together in the autumn of 2017, with the help of the wonderful Caoimhe Ní Ghormáin, from the Trinity College Manuscripts and Archives department, and Sharon Sutton and Caoimhe Whelan, the resident photographers at Trinity’s Digital Resources and Imaging Services department.
-I also gratefully acknowledge support from the Long Room Hub Research Incentive Scheme, allowing me to make the local exhibition available in digital format.
-Enjoy!
+I also gratefully acknowledge support from the Long Room Hub Research Incentive Scheme, allowing me to make the local exhibition available in both physical and digital format.

 A common denominator of all history, chronology and future planning is the need to organize time in a meaningful way – the need for a calendar (from Latin calendarium ‘account book’).
 For the Christian calendar, the calculation of Easter is essential, as it determines the date of most of the major feast days of the liturgical year.
 In the early Middle Ages the calendars in which these dates were planned out also began to be used for recording the feast days and deaths of martyrs, saints and members of the community.
 The kind of record, which often took on a much more narrative form, or developed into a long list of names, is called a martyrology (from ‘martyr’).